ShiftKD: Benchmarking Knowledge Distillation under Distribution Shift: Benchmarking Details

-\textbf{Evaluation Implementation.} The following implementation choices are highlighted to achieve a consistent and realistic assessment setting. \textbf{(1) Teacher choice.} We select ResNet-50 as the base teacher model, which is a common choice for previous KD and distribution shift algorithms~\cite{wiles2021fine, gou2021knowledge}.
+The following implementation choices are highlighted to achieve a consistent and realistic assessment setting.
+We select ResNet-50 as the base teacher model, which is a common choice for previous KD and distribution shift algorithms~\citep{wiles2021fine, gou2021knowledge}.
 The teacher model is pre-trained in ImageNet and then distilled for each dataset.
-Our aim is to examine the distillation process, while a larger model as a teacher may have better initial performance in handling distribution shifts, such as ViT~\cite{han2022survey}, which we left for further work. \textbf{(2) Model selection criterion.} We using the same model selection criterion as the out-of-distribution generalization community, and there is still no consensus recently.
-We choose Training-Domain Validation as a criterion for consistency with existing work~\citep{gulrajani2020search}. \textbf{(3) Evaluation Metrics.} In our benchmarks, we include two metrics used as different aspects of the evaluation criteria.
-Along with the gold standard, \emph{Average accuracy}, we also report \emph{Worst Group Accuracy} as an evaluation criterion.
-The selected criteria were intentionally chosen to carefully evaluate the student model \emph{in both average and worst-case scenarios.} By carefully considering such cases, we can develop a more comprehensive understanding of its capabilities and limitations, allowing us to make informed decisions about its use.
+We using the same model selection criterion as the out-of-distribution generalization community, and there is still no consensus recently.
+We choose Training-Domain Validation as a criterion for consistency with existing work~\citep{gulrajani2020search}.